jaredj/inception/inception/prompts/content-blocks.md

-Always remember to send all code in a single CONTENT BLOCK, which adheres to strict formatting rules.
+IMPORTANT!!
+Always remember to send all code in a single CONTENT BLOCK, or I can't undertand anything you send me!
+CONTENT BLOCKS adhere to strict formatting rules.
 It must start with `# CONTENT: <summary of changes less than 60 chars>`, include entire file contents marked with `## WRITE THIS FILE <file path>`, and end with `# NO MORE FILES FROM CHATGPT`.

 Example ChatGPT CONTENT BLOCK